 Brief Alcohol Screening Intervention for College Students (BASICS): BASICS is a two-session assessment designed specifically for college students.
 Developed at the University of Washington, BASICS is an evidence-based intervention that has been found to significantly reduce negative consequences associated with high-risk drinking.
 Students meet with a BASICS Provider for an intake interview and to complete an online screening instrument that gathers information about the student’s relationship with alcohol (BASICS I).
 A comprehensive personalized feedback profile is generated for the second session (BASICS II), which features comparisons to campus norms, consequences and student goals.
 The Provider guides the student through their profile, using principles of Motivational Interviewing throughout the process.

-Project TEAM: Project T.E.A.M. is an innovate approach that leverages the power of teams to reduce high risk drinking, improve student-athletes' performance, team cohesion, and the campus culture.
-Project T.E.A.M. is funded by the NCAA Choices grant. *Insert one pager* Learn more about Project T.E.A.M. (go to page on program)
+Project TEAM: Project T.E.A.M. is an innovate approach that leverages the power of teams to reduce high risk drinking, improve student-athletes’ performance, team cohesion, and the campus culture.
+Project T.E.A.M. is funded by the NCAA Choices grant.
+Learn more about Project T.E.A.M.

 Bidwell POW Party Grants: Thanks to a generous donation by the Bidwell family, Student Activities and Leadership, Alcohol and Other Drug Services, and Peers on Wellness (POW!) are able to provide funding for food and water at student parties and social events with or without alcohol.
 Eating food and drinking water are proven strategies to reduce risk of harms related to alcohol consumption.
 The Bidwell Party Grant program encourages students to party safely by providing food and water for their guests at little to no cost.
-To learn more about POW and the Party Grants program, click here. (go to POW party grant)
+Learn more about POW and the Party Grants program.

 Medical Amnesty Policy